jhsu802701/gemfile_entry/README.md

 [![Code Climate](https://codeclimate.com/github/jhsu802701/gemfile_entry/badges/gpa.svg)](https://codeclimate.com/github/jhsu802701/gemfile_entry)
 [![Test Coverage](https://codeclimate.com/github/jhsu802701/gemfile_entry/badges/coverage.svg)](https://codeclimate.com/github/jhsu802701/gemfile_entry/coverage)

 GemfileEntry converts a specified gem into text to add to the Gemfile.
 You have the option of specifying the latest version of the gem or the current version used on your project.
+I created this gem for use in my Rails Neutrino project, which automatically creates a new high-quality Rails app from scratch.

 ## Installation